 “And I doubt Emmett could talk a nun into bed.”

-“Not unless that was what part of her actually wanted.
+“Not unless some part of her actually wanted that.
 He was a breather.
 He didn’t have star mode.
 He couldn’t artificially implant desire where none existed.”

 “And yeah, you could have shown up at my door.”

 “You could have gone to me and told me about the monsters.”

 “You had no reason to believe Emmett was any more likely to believe that story than me.”

 “Even the cheating, I could understand, in a warped and twisted way.
 It’s explainable as simple selfishness.
 Obtaining gratification at someone else’s expense, because you value your pleasure more than their happiness.
 There’s a mental calculation there, even when it’s an impulsive decision.
 ‘I am more important.’”